JonathanWilbur/mueller-report/volume1.md

 In September 2016, Smith and Ledeen got back in touch with each other about their respective efforts.
-Ledeen wrote to Smith, "wondering if you had some more detailed reports or memos or other data you could share because we have come a long way in our efforts since we last visited ... .
+Ledeen wrote to Smith, "wondering if you had some more detailed reports or memos or other data you could share because we have come a long way in our efforts since we last visited....
 We would need as much technical discussion as possible so we could marry it against the new data we have found and then could share it back to your eyes only.'"
 282

 Ledeen claimed to have obtained a trove of emails (from what she described as the "dark